ATProtocol-Community/atprotocommunitywiki/wiki/explainers/dual-identifiers.md

 One of the foundational aspects of the AT Protocol, and one of its differentiating features compared to other communication protocols, is the dual-identifier system for users within the protocol.
 Upon signup, users within ATProto are assigned both an immutable [Decentralized Identifier (DID)](/en/wiki/reference/identifiers/did), and a mutable [handle](/en/wiki/reference/identifiers/handles).

 In many respects, these identifiers are interchangeable: knowledge of one identifier can be used to resolve the other.
 However, the use cases of these identifiers are typically orthogonal, and improper use of either identifier can be seen as "bad practice" within the ATmosphere.
-To understand why the dual identifier system exists, and how to use these identifiers properly, it's necessary to understand the inherent conflicts within identifier systems for large-scale communication protocols.
+To understand why the dual identifier system exists, and how to use these identifiers properly, it's necessary to understand the inherent contradictions between identifer use-cases in large-scale communication protocols.

 ## The Contradictions Within Network Identifiers